digidem/mapeo-core/README.md

 the host and port, we haven't made this easy at the moment.
 The code is written internally but not exposed via a public API.
 PRs welcome.

+### var peer = sync.connectWebsocket(url, projectKey)

+Use this to connect to and sync with a [mapeo-web](https://github.com/digidem/mapeo-web) instnce in the cloud.

+The `url` should be the `ws://` or `wss://` URL for the server.

+Optionally accepts a `projectKey` which must be a 32-byte buffer or a string hex encoding of a 32-byte buffer.

+This will connect only with cloud instances that have also passed in the same `projectKey`.

+Returns a `peer` instance.

 ## Importer API (expertimental)

 The Importer allows you to import data to the osm database from other formats.